Can Wages Be Deducted During an Illegal Strike? Seeking Legal Insights and Limits

 nilendrachand

-For the no. of days the employees were on illegal strike you can deduct wages for the same.
+For the number of days the employees were on an illegal strike, you can deduct wages for the same.

 Regards,